Skip to main content

 If you need help finding stable housing, you have options.
 On this page you'll find a list of housing-related community resources and listings.
 If you have questions or need help accessing these resources, please contact the Student Basic Needs Office.

 Please note, the following programs and organizations are not affiliated with MHCC and do not represent the official information of MHCC.
 Use caution and common sense when meeting or making arrangements with people you do not know.
-Assistance is only available when the partnering housing agencies have the resources to provide it.
+Assistance is only available when the housing agencies have the resources to provide it.

 Community Resources